itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/ftb.md

+# Feed the Beast

 !!! note

     Requires one of the Ubuntu with Hotspot images listed in [the Java versions section](../versions/java.md).

+[Feed the Beast application](https://www.feed-the-beast.com/) modpacks are supported by setting `MOD_PLATFORM` or `TYPE` to "FTBA"

+!!! note
+    The "A" at the end of "FTBA" is important.
+The value "FTB" used to be an alias for "CURSEFORGE".

-[Feed the Beast application](https://www.feed-the-beast.com/) modpacks are supported by using `-e TYPE=FTBA` (**note** the "A" at the end of the type).
-This server type will automatically take care of downloading and installing the modpack and appropriate version of Forge, so the `VERSION` does not need to be specified.
+This mod platform type will automatically take care of downloading and installing the modpack and appropriate version of Forge, so the `VERSION` does not need to be specified.

 ### Environment Variables:
 - `FTB_MODPACK_ID`: **required**, the numerical ID of the modpack to install.
 The ID can be located by [finding the modpack](https://www.feed-the-beast.com/modpack) and locating the ID in this part of the URL: